Logan-T-Connors/Logan-T-Connors/README.md

 ### About Me
 - Programming Languages: I know the languages in HTML, CSS, JavaScript, and Python.
-- Currently Learning: The languages i'm learning are C#, C++.
+- Currently Learning: The languages i'm learning are C++ and x86 ASM.
 - Coding Journey: I started on my coding journey in 2022-2023 and have been on a slow but continuous journey ever since.

 ### What I Do